Shopping at or Having A Garage Sale

 You've arrived!
 Where do you start looking?
 Depends on what you're looking for.
 I always do a grand scope of the sale to see where to begin.
-I love books, so I tend to gravitate to them first and I also go towards knick-knacks to look for glass products.
-Last year I found a $60 clear Sandwich glass plate for $1 by heading to that area first.
+I love looking for glass products so I go there first - easy to spot.
+Then I gravitate to towards knick-knacks and useful items, lastly the books.
+Last year I found a $60 clear Sandwich glass plate for $1 by heading to the glass area first.
 Clothes are not my thing at garage sales, so I go there last.

 If you see something you MIGHT want, pick it up!
 If you wait even a minute, your item may be picked up by someone else.
 You can always change your mind and set it back down.

 Dig, dig, dig!
 Many times people are not organized and just throw boxes of items out on their driveway.
 Often times, you will find a bargain or steal in these boxes.
 I have found many antique toys in these types of boxes because they are buried under other miscellaneous items, such as bedding or pillows.
 I have three old Fischer Price toys and found the original "Little People" that go with them in these kinds of boxes.